EAD110 - Play In Early Childhood

 Upon successful completion of this subject the student will be able to:

-3. Comprehend the role of play in inquiry, exploration, and formulating answers
+- Analyze the role of play in inquiry, exploration, and formulating answers

-4. Have considered the role of play in the socialization of young children
+- Examine the role of play in the socialization of young children

-6. Can identify, deconstruct, and compare various cultural perspectives on play
+- Identify, deconstruct, and compare various cultural perspectives on play

-10. Have the skills to create relevant curriculum plans that promote play
+- Create relevant curriculum plans that promote play

-12. Are able to summarize the value of play in adulthood by synthesizing their theoretical learnings and experiences (reflective practice).
+- Summarize the value of play in adulthood by synthesizing their theoretical learnings and experiences (reflective practice).